Last updated: September 08, 2023

-Vans can be extremely well insulated, but at a campsite, a van lifer might need to frequently step outside.
+Vans can be extremely well insulated, but at a campsite, a van lifer might need to step outside frequently.

 A pair of cozy acorn mule slippers will keep toes toasty.

-They’re made from high-quality materials like suede and fleece, and they have a sturdy sole, so they do well transitioning frequently from indoor to outdoor.
+They’re made from high-quality materials like suede and fleece and have a sturdy sole, so they do well transitioning frequently from indoor to outdoor.